Key Takeaways

 Cons: vulnerable to stains, holds smells, high maintenance

 Carpet is a go-to flooring option because of the comfort and warmth it provides, especially in cooler climates.
 This may be the best flooring for pets with mobility issues and those who would benefit from a soft floor to lie down on.
 However, it isn’t a good choice for those whose pets are prone to accidents because it stains easily and holds on to odors.
 Also, it’s higher maintenance than some other types of flooring, as it requires regular vacuuming, especially with shedding pets.
-When choosing carpet, look for stain- and water-resistant options.
+When choosing carpet, look for stain- and water-resistant options that prevent spills and accidents from soaking through to the subfloor.

 Wonder how any of these flooring types would look in your home?
 Lowe's Flooring Visualizer will help you see what floor works best for your space.